RollandMichael7/nrf52-ble-multi-link-multi-role/readme.md

 include support for reading more of the Thingy node's sensors.
 Meant to be used in conjunction with a corresponding [EPICS controller](https://github.com/epicsNSLS2-sensors/ThingyAggregatorIOC).

+Must be compiled with [a very slightly modified SDK](https://github.com/RollandMichael7/nrf-sdk-v15.3) to support all motion sensors.

 ## Features
   - Relay sensor readings from Thingy nodes
     - Thingy Envionment service: temperature, pressure, humidity, air quality